Is Hot Water Heater Knocking Dangerous? Find the Answer Here

 Conclusion

-Is a hot water heater knocking dangerous?
+Is a water heater knocking dangerous?
 The answer is yes.
 It is dangerous if you do not repair it in time since it could cause the unit to break down.
-Therefore, always maintain and repair your water heater so it can be used longer.
+Therefore, always maintain and repair your water heater to be used longer.

 Gravatar Image